 Definition of iconic

-of, relating to, or having the characteristics of an icon
+- of, relating to, or having the characteristics of an icon

-widely recognized and well-established an iconic brand name: widely known and acknowledged especially for distinctive excellence an iconic writer, a region’s iconic wines
+- widely recognized and well-established an iconic brand name: widely known and acknowledged especially for distinctive excellence an iconic writer, a region’s iconic wines

-Though I know of no ranking that lists clubs in order of their level of iconic importance, there are several lists of golf course rankings.
-These lists, provided by such publications as Golfweek, Golf Digest and Golf Magazine focus exclusively on the intrinsic quality of the golf course itself with no consideration paid to the club’s economics, location, or history (with the exception of Golf Digest, which has a “tradition” category).
+Though I could find no ranking that lists clubs in order of their level of iconic importance, there are several lists of golf course rankings.
+These lists, provided by such publications as Golfweek, Golf Digest and Golf Magazine focus exclusively on the intrinsic quality of the golf course itself with no consideration paid to the club’s economics, location, or history (with the exception of Golf Digest, which had a “tradition” category).
 Many intertwine these rankings with the concept of “top clubs” which may or may not have anything to do with the actual golf course and may relate to the prestige of the membership, history of the club or even the exclusive nature or cost of membership.
-A quick online search of “iconic clubs” revealed only two lists, one that seemed simply to be one person’s personal wish list of golf courses to play and another listing supposedly iconic golf courses in Pennsylvania, some of which I’ve never heard of, despite having lived and played golf in PA my entire life, one which definitely has no business being on such a list and one or two others that are marginal at best.
+A quick online search of “iconic clubs” revealed only two lists, one that seemed simply to be one person’s personal wish list of golf courses to play and another listing supposedly iconic golf courses in Pennsylvania, some of which I’ve never heard of, despite having lived and played golf in PA my entire life.
+There’s one which definitely has no business being on such a list and one or two others that are marginal at best.
 Not long ago, Golf.com published an article on iconic clubhouses which ranked some clubhouse facilities at some of the world’s clubs.
 Other than those clubs designated as “Distinguished Clubs” by Board Room Magazine there are no rankings of clubs (as opposed to golf courses), and it would seem that one of the (at least implied) criteria for being considered would indirectly include financial stability, rather than the club’s recognition promulgating that financial performance.

 While nobody would dispute that positive recognition of a club’s golf course or clubhouse facility might help that club’s economics, there are numerous examples of clubs with excellent and desirable golf courses and beautiful clubhouses that fail economically and carry limited market value.
-Golf properties, like other income producing properties are bought and sold based on their economic potential.
+Golf properties, like other income producing properties are generally bought and sold based on their economic potential.
 Accordingly, primary consideration for valuation is often given to the club’s market dynamics, operational characteristics and other investment fundamentals like location.
 If I had $20 for every time someone (seeking to embellish a golf property’s value) started a conversation by saying “it’s a great golf course”, I’d be a rich man.

-There is no “metric ratio or measurement to adjust the overall financial value of a club to reflect its iconic status”, to answer another question posed by counsel.
+There is no commonly accepted criteria for being iconic in the golf world.
 A quality club without any recognition of being iconic may actually perform better than a more recognized course that doesn’t cater to the available market share, and thus have a higher market value.
-“Does the iconic status of a club increase the monetary value of the club?”
+Does the iconic status of a club enhance its market value?
 It might, but it might not.
 It can depend on a variety of factors.
-For sure, it is a myth that a club that simply has a better, or even iconic golf course automatically has a higher market value than another that might boast better economic performance.
-One of the questions begging an answer is whether that value is the real estate or the entire going concern.
-A topic for another day.
+Why does all this matter?